Enabling our people & partners to achieve their very best

 A neuropsychological assessment usually takes two-and-a half to three hours to complete.
 Breaks are taken during the session and the pace can be varied to suit the individual.

 After the completion of the assessment, the neuropsychologist will evaluate the results, taking into consideration the person's age, background, history and reason for referral.
-A report is written that outlines the findings of the assessment, plus recommendations for what the person will benefit from.
+A report is written that outlines the findings of the assessment, plus recommendations for actions & strategies that will benefit the person.
 These results may then be discussed at another time during a 'feedback session' with the person and the original referrer and/or those people supporting the person.

 More detailed information about neuropsychological assessments can be found in the arbias Guide to Neuropsychological Assessment for Clients and Family Members (Download Adobe PDF 385kb).